eXsio/querydsl-entityql/README.md

 The above results clearly show that the absolute top performance is possible only when using static models.
 However the dynamic model's performance is also very good for most use cases.

+#### Query execution

+TBD

 ## More Examples

+You can find fully functional and configured Spring Boot based application in the [Examples Project](https://github.com/eXsio/querydsl-entityql-examples).

 All of the below examples use the dynamic ad-hoc models.
 All of them can be used with static meta-models as well.
 When using the static models, the String method parameters become the Fields themselves (just like in a Quick Example in the beginning).